-The Western Investment Company of Canada Limited ("Western" or the "Corporation") was incorporated pursuant to the provision of the Business Corporations Act (Alberta) on October 28, 2015.
+The Western Investment Company of Canada Limited ("Western" or the "Corporation") was incorporated pursuant to the provisions of the Business Corporations Act (Alberta) on October 28, 2015.
 The Corporation was classified as a Capital Pool Company as defined in Policy 2.4 of the TSX Venture Exchange (the "Exchange"), until the Corporation completed its qualifying transaction on December 16, 2016 (note 2).
-The Corporation's common shares began trading on December 20, 2016 and are listed on the TSX Venture under the stock symbol WI.
+The Corporation's common shares began trading on December 20, 2016 and are listed on the TSX Venture Exchange under the stock symbol WI.

-2 Nature of operations and continuance of operations
+2 Nature of operations